Apappas97/Correlation-in-Python---Movie-Dataset/README.md

 First, I assumed that the Budget of a film would be highly correlated to its Gross Revenue.
 The greater the budget, the more resources a company has access to for making a quality film that will likely generate a vast amount of gross revenue.

 Although these two variables shared the highest correlation compared to other pairs of variables, Votes and Gross were also highly correlated with one another.
 Since votes in the data relate to how consumers rate the film, I can see this being either benefical or detriamntal to the popularity and gross revenue earned.

-### View the overall process of how these insights were obtained below
+## Objective:
+* Extract, Clean, and Sort Data
+* Visualize and Analyze Correlations in the Dataframe
+### [View my project](https://github.com/Apappas97/Correlation-in-Python---Movie-Dataset/blob/main/Movie%20Correlation%20Project.ipynb) in python to see a step-by-step process for how I completed these objectives
 ## Skills Demonstrated:
 * Import Packages Used for Data Manipulation, Analysis, and Visualizations
 * Find and Remove NULL Values